iov-one/iov-core/packages/iov-keycontrol/ARCHITECTURE.md

 Hmmm... maybe `redux-promises` or `redux-saga` would have some useful inspiration on how to combine these async workflows with actions and dispatchers....

+## A semi-concrete use case

+Let's make a harder example, where maybe the actor model or reactive streams start to make sense.

+We connect to 3 different blockchains, I have a wallet UI (in chrome extension), and a webapp connected.
+I have two accounts currently unlocked.
+One is a software key to use for atomic swaps, and the other is a ledger that manages long-term storage.

+Wallet UI unlocks both account and queries balances.
+See a good deal in the webapp, and initiate an atomic swap.
+This goes to be signed by the software key and a confirmation is presented in the wallet UI.
+After confirm, the offer signed and posted to the blockchain, and my desired trade rate is stored in my swap-bot (in the wallet UI).

+While I am waiting for the counter-party to respond, I deside to move 1000 IOV off the ledger to my day-trader account.
+I initiate a transaction to send this from the wallet UI and a transaction is sent to the ledger.
+In the meantime, web4 receives a notification from the second chain in the swap that an escrow is proposed.
+The counter is compared to the original agreement, and as it matches, the trusted swap-bot creates a claim tx and initiates it for signing (this may happen automatically or pop up something on the UI).
+I click "okay" on the ledger app to finalize the send transaction.
+Both transactions head to the chain, swaps and sends are being resolved, and all account balances get updated.

+This is a lot of data moving around at once.
+How do we model such a case without going crazy?

+This may seem a bit far-fetched, but once we provide this web4 API, and some nice tools, we can allow all kinds of actions, like receiving state channel payments and auto-claiming part every eg. 50 IOV tokens.
+Or passing along multi-sig transactions to the next signatory on the message after signing.

+We should be able to handle information streams and automate many of the responses by simple bots (IFTTT style).
+Hopefully this gives a bit of inspiration of where to head with the architecture.
+I'm still not sure what the proper architecture is to fulfill these use cases, but I think simple promise chains won't work so well.